traz3n/Kitchen-Project/README.md

   `#011936` Oxford Blue · `#465362` Charcoal · `#82A3A1` Cambridge Blue · `#9FC490` Olivine · `#C0DFA1` Tea Green
 - Large rounded buttons with hover effects
 - Responsive layout that scales with your window
-- No “Save” button — everything updates live
+- No “Save” button, everything updates live

 ---